ThymonA/esx_customJobs/README.md

 ### About Custom ESX Jobs

-Custom ESX Jobs is a resource created by TIGO which combine all whitelisted jobs in one working script.
+Custom ESX Jobs is a resource created by TIGO which combine all jobs in one working script.
 By modifying ESX and expanding es_extended, it is possible to work with permissions and adjust everything in real time.
 Jobs can be edited or added while the server is running (deleting a job must be done manually).

 ### Requirement
 - **es_extended** | [GitHub](https://github.com/ESX-Org/es_extended)